top of page

 As an AP integrated sub-process, Service Desk Reinvolvement and Learning prompts for a reason explaining why the ticket is being "rejected" back to the Service Desk, enabling upper support teams to help their Service Desk co-workers who are informed of the reason for their mistake, improving inter-team relations and helping prevent future occurence.
 The "Rejected" status has a high level of status priority, i.e., a short progression threshold period, ensuring tickets in this situation are quickly progressed onwards.

-Chase Management is the most striking omission because chases are caused by the ticket-focused process being inadequate in the first place.
+Of the four, Chase Management is the most striking omission because chases are caused by the ticket-focused process being inadequate in the first place.

 An IT organisation might have a standardised Service Desk process for passing-on phoned-in chases to ticket owners and managers, but not for ensuring they are reviewed and appropriately handled, and not for capturing those raised simply through a ticket update without phoning-in.